ondras12345/AlarmClock/docs/manual.md

 be handled once the alarm triggers at the set time).
 If you notice the ambient is on, but the alarm hasn't triggered yet, you can use the stop button to stop the ambient.
-This will not inhibit the full activation, you need to use the inhibit feature for that.
+This will not inhibit the full activation, you need to use the inhibit function for that.
 If the alarm only has "Signalization: Ambient" enabled, you can use the LCD backlight to determine whether the alarm is active or not.
 If the backlight is permanently on, the alarm is active.